 For the example above, think if you can ask your customer to book the cab back home with just one click on the notification.
-Sounds like a wonderful idea,right?
+That sounds like a wonderful idea, right?

 Here’s an example of a push notification action.
 See how the push is inciting an action from the user directly from the lock screen or notification center itself.

-Now imagine action-oriented, targeted, behavior triggered pushes delivered to users during ‘micro-moments’ and you understand how the future of push notification has arrived.
+Now imagine action-oriented, targeted, behavior-triggered pushes delivered to users during ‘micro-moments’ and you understand how the future of push notification has arrived.
 Push notification actions take the already successful push notifications to another level by allowing users to quickly act upon things.
-With push notification actions you can drive purchases, app opens, visits to an app page and lots more.
-Find below an infographic which showcases the power of push notification actions when deployed at the right micro-moments for users.
+With push notification actions you can drive purchases, the app opens, visits to an app page, and lots more.
+Find below an infographic that showcases the power of push notification actions when deployed at the right micro-moments for users.

 If interested, read how to unravel Push Notification potential for Telecom Selfcare Apps